Argentina stocks inch up, volume hits record

 The session's winners were led by Buenos Aires-listed Petrobras APBR.BA, which gained 2.91 percent to end at 183.7 pesos per share, and Petrobras Participaciones PCH.BA, which rose 1.63 percent to 3.75 pesos.

-This Monday oil prices rose after Venezuela threatened to suspend exports to the United States because of the intensification of a legal battle between the OPEC member and Exxon Mobil Corp (XOM.N: Cotización).
+This Monday oil prices rose after Venezuela threatened to suspend exports to the United States because of the intensification of a legal battle between the OPEC member and Exxon Mobil Corp (XOM.N).

 Volume on the broad market totaled an all-time-high of $187.8 million, with 35 issues advancing, 37 retreating and 18 unchanged.

-The record volume was linked to an operation completed today by ArcelorMittal (ISPA.AS: Cotización), the world's biggest steel group, to increase its controlling stake in Argentina's Acindar ACI.BA to 99.5 percent.
+The record volume was linked to an operation completed today by ArcelorMittal ISPA.AS, the world's biggest steel group, to increase its controlling stake in Argentina's Acindar ACI.BA to 99.5 percent.

 The previous historical volume high had been reached in September 2007, topping around $95 million.